kss39/IllPosedBlackScholesEquation/README.md

 ### Setup

-Clone the `prod` branch repository: `https://github.com/kss39/IllPosedBlackScholesEquation/tree/prod`, and at the repository root folder, run `pip install .`
+Clone the `prod` branch repository: `https://github.com/kss39/IllPosedBlackScholesEquation/tree/prod`, and then at the repository root folder, run `pip install .`

 Now you have a Python module called `ipbse` ready to import.